Physical and Life Sciences Curriculum: Ages Nine to Twelve

 Life Sciences: Biology and Ecology

 In the Montessori cosmic education curriculum, biology highlights the interdependence of all living and non-living things within the environment and the ways in which these interdependent relationships are sustained.
 The aim of this area of the curriculum is to foster in children an ecological view of the web of life and a feeling of responsibility for the environment.
-To provide children with an intellectual tool for ordering and relating information about the biological world, systems for classifying living things are introduced.
+To provide children with an intellectual tool for ordering and relating information about the biological world, taxonomic systems for classifying living things are introduced.

 The study of biology includes both botany and zoology.
 Children engage in a range of activities through which they investigate and classify the plant and animal kingdoms.
 They examine: